tsememchenia/vertebra/README.md

 About
 ====================
-Tool for building 3D model by *.dcm images
+Tool for building 3D model by DICOM images

 How to use
 ====================